JonahMerrell/math4610/homework8/homework8_solutions.md

 - Code:
   - [hilbert_matrix_inverse_power_iteration_test.py](Task4/hilbert_matrix_inverse_power_iteration_test.py)

+After testing the inverse power method on the 10x10 hilber matrix, the smallest eigenvalue for 10x10 was found to be: 1.0932741624186234e-13

 ### Task 5
 For this task, we were asked to implement the power method with shifting to try to estimate eigenvalues of a matrix.